rdoetjes/tuts/hacking_80s_90s/atf1_carphone/.source.txt

 !end:
 }

-// --- Preamble IRQ (Handles 10ms interrupts) ---
+// When IRQ is triggered we increment the irq_counter (the program spin locks on these variables)
 dial_irq:
         pha
         tya